decred/dcrdex/docs/wiki/Wallet.md

   balance in the wallet.
 - **Max Estimated Send:** the estimated amount that will be received if you withdraw your current balance with 'Subtract fees from amount sent' checked.
-- **Max Estiamted Send Fee:** the estimated on-chain fee for the specified transaction.
+- **Max Estimated Send Fee:** the estimated on-chain fee for the specified transaction.

 <img src="./images/using-bison-wallet/wallets-send.png" width="1200" alt="">